shiwen1209/SyncedUp/README.md

  # Features
  ## Posts, comments, replies and likes
+ * User can create a post and upload an image with the post
+ * User can see posts from all of their connections
+ * User can comment on the posts
+ * User can like a post or a comment
 ![syncedup_post_part1_AdobeExpress (1)](https://user-images.githubusercontent.com/39010644/184062647-c27e1f6f-5ab7-49f0-9ad8-f08f947b56c5.gif)
-* User can create a post and upload an image with the post

 ```js
     handleUpdate(field){
         return (e)=> this.setState({[field]: e.currentTarget.value})